almugabo/maths_Secondary/MYP4/Unit_01/exercize_04_rounding.md

 - **Error Calculation:**
   You then use a more precise measuring tape and find the table is actually $153.4$ cm long.
 If you round this to $153$ cm:
-  - What is the absolute error?
+  - What is the absolute error?  (actual measurement – approximate measurement)
-  - What is the relative error?
+  - What is the relative error?  (absolute error / actual length)

 ---